Things to See and Do

 Make sure you join a Wrest Park volunteer guide for a tour around the gardens.
 These free tours (with admission) cover one of a variety of routes which take in the delights of both the Upper and Great Gardens or one of our popular tree tour routes.

-Join us on the first Sunday of each month for a unique peek inside the mansion house at Wrest Park as we explore rooms rarely open to visitors – the amazing wallpaper rooms.
+Join us on the first Sunday of each month at 11am and 1pm for a unique peek inside the mansion house at Wrest Park as we explore rooms rarely open to visitors – the amazing wallpaper rooms.
 See the stunning ‘Eldarado’ papers in the French Room and the intricate hand-painted papers in the Chinese Room as our knowledgeable volunteer guides explain the history of these rooms and the family’s use of them.

 Advance booking is recommended as spaces are limited, to book your place call Wrest Park reception on 01525 860000.
 Please note that there is no disabled access to the Wrest Park wallpaper rooms.
 The tour costs £3 per member and non-member in addition to the normal admission price.

 Looking for a new book or have a few that you'd like to donate?
 Visit our pop-up secondhand bookshop in the Bothy building, located in the visitor car park.

 Why not pop in and have a look?
 We've got lots of perfect reading spots in our stunning grounds.